-- 1. Try running the commands in examples 1 through 3.
-After running a DDL statement open the corresponding table in Design View and verify that the statement worked as intended. - 2.
-Try running the commands in examples 4 through 6.
-After running a DDL statement open the corresponding table in Design View and verify that the statement worked as intended. - 3.
-The effect of executing the commands in the first 6 examples can be accomplished by 3 create table commands.
+- 1. The effect of executing the commands in the first 6 examples can be accomplished by 3 create table commands.
 Example 9 shows a drop table command; use similar drop commands to delete all the tables you created in exercises 1 and 2.
 Now, write 3 create table commands that have the same effect as examples 1 through 6.
-After running the DDL statements open the relationships tool to verify your commands created the 3 tables and the 2 relationships. - 4.
+After running the DDL statements open the relationships tool to verify your commands created the 3 tables and the 2 relationships. - 2.
 Example 7 creates an index.
 Run this command in your database and then verify the index has been created.
-You can view index information by clicking the Indexes icon:
+You can view index information: put the table in Design View and then click the Indexes icon: